StefanosThampis/platformsh-docs/sites/platform/src/dedicated-gen-3/security.md

 and informs law enforcement in the event of an attempted malicious intrusion.
 Depending on the type of incident, the root cause analysis may be conducted by law enforcement rather than {{% vendor/name %}} personnel.

-{{% vendor/name %}} endeavors to notify affected customers within 24 hours in case of a personal data breach and 72 hours in case of a project data breach.
+{{% vendor/name %}} endeavors to notify affected customers without undue delay in case of a security incident affecting personal data.

 <!-- vale Vale.Spelling = NO -->
 <!-- Spelling off because of the French-->
-Under the European General Data Protection Regulation (GPDR),
-{{% vendor/name %}} is required to notify its supervising authority within 72 hours of a discovered breach that may result in risk to the rights and freedoms of individuals.

 The supervising authority for {{% vendor/name %}} is the French [Commission Nationale de l'Informatique et des Libertés](https://www.cnil.fr/).
 <!-- vale Vale.Spelling = YES -->